-Submissions now OPEN for the 2026 Priscila Uppal Memorial Award for Poetry
+Submissions are now CLOSED for the 2026 Priscila Uppal Memorial Award for Poetry

 Contest Dates